egeldenhuys/cos212/docusaurus/docs/development-environment.md

 sudo dnf install git
 ```

+We will look at git closer in a future document.

 ### GitHub
 To make full use of git, you need a [GitHub](https://github.com/) account.
 GitHub now provides free private repositories!